dotnet/docs/docs/architecture/dapr-for-net-developers/secrets.md

 ## What it solves

-The Dapr [Secrets Management building block](https://docs.dapr.io/developing-applications/building-blocks/secrets/secrets-overview/) abstracts away the complexity of working with secrets and secret management tools.
+The Dapr [secrets building block](https://docs.dapr.io/developing-applications/building-blocks/secrets/secrets-overview/) abstracts away the complexity of working with secrets and secret management tools.

 - It hides the underlying plumbing through a unified interface.
-- It supports various *pluggable* secret stores components, which can vary between development and production.
+- It supports various *pluggable* secret store components, which can vary between development and production.
 - Applications don't require direct dependencies on secret store libraries.
 - Developers don't require detailed knowledge of each secret store.